parvathy-menon/senior-project/README.md

 Senior Project Repository

 # install and start front-end
-1. After you clone, use `npm run client-install` and `npm install` to do all dependency install.
+1. After you clone, in the front-end directory, use `npm run client-install` and `npm install` to do all dependency install.
-2. use `npm run dev` to run the front-end and front-end server.
+2. use `npm run dev` to run the front-end and front-end express server.

 # install and start back-end
 1. Make sure you have Python 3.7 installed.
 If you do not, make sure to download and install Python 3.7 on your system.